GuilhE/KMP-ComposeUIViewController/README.md

 This library can be used for **simple** and **advanced** use cases.
 As the project expands, the codebase required naturally grows, which can quickly become cumbersome and susceptible to errors.
 To mitigate this challenge, this library leverages [Kotlin Symbol Processing](https://kotlinlang.org/docs/ksp-overview.html) to automatically generate the necessary code for you.

 ### Simple
-All function parameters and UI state are managed inside the common code, in other words, a simple [wrapper setup](https://www.jetbrains.com/help/kotlin-multiplatform-dev/compose-swiftui-integration.html#use-compose-multiplatform-inside-a-swiftui-application).
+All `@Composable` function parameters and UI state are managed inside the common code, in other words, a simple [wrapper setup](https://www.jetbrains.com/help/kotlin-multiplatform-dev/compose-swiftui-integration.html#use-compose-multiplatform-inside-a-swiftui-application).

 ### Advanced
-All function parameters and UI state are managed by the iOS app.
+All `@Composable` function parameters and UI state are managed by the iOS app.

 If the goal is to effectively manage the UI state within the iOS app, it's essential to adopt the approach detailed here: [Compose Multiplatform — Managing UI State on iOS](https://proandroiddev.com/compose-multiplatform-managing-ui-state-on-ios-45d37effeda9).